ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 # Path Vector Extension: Overview {#Overview}

-This section gives a non-normative overview of the Path Vector extension.
-It is assumed that readers are familiar with both the base protocol {{RFC7285}} and the Unified Property Map extension {{I-D.ietf-alto-unified-props-new}}.
+This section gives a non-normative overview of the extension defined in this document.
+It is assumed that readers are familiar with both the base protocol
+{{RFC7285}} and the Unified Property Map extension
+{{I-D.ietf-alto-unified-props-new}}.

 To satisfies the additional requirements, this extension: